IamSreeman/IamSreeman.github.io/pages/collections/vegan.md

 ##### Hormones

 This is not an important reason.
 I am mentioning it here because a lot of insecure conservative men believe in the conspiracy that vegans have less testosterone and are not manly.
+The dairy propaganda is that soy products contain estrogen.
+But soybeans only contain phytoestrogen that cannot affect mammals.
+But dairy products contain literal mammalian estrogen that is making men less "manly" and women more "womanly".
+Women are hitting puberty at earlier ages.

 - **Results**: Obtained results showed that total sperm count (224.7 [117-369] vs. 119.7 [64.8-442.8]; P = 0.011) and the percentage of rapid progressively motile sperm were significantly higher in the vegan group compared with the non-vegan group (1 [0-7] vs. 17.5 [15-30]; P < 0.0001).
 Furthermore, the oxidation-reduction potential (0.4 [0.3-0.9] vs. 1.5 [0.6-2.8]; P < 0.0001) and the proportion of spermatozoon with DNA damage (14.7 [7-33.5] vs. 8.2 [3-19.5]; P = 0.05) were significantly higher in the non-vegan group in comparison to the vegan group.<br> **Conclusions**: Results obtained in this study provide additional evidence about the favourable effect of a plant-based diet on sperm parameters.
-[Source](https://pubmed.ncbi.nlm.nih.gov/35197681/){:target="_blank"}
+[Source: pubmed 35197681](https://pubmed.ncbi.nlm.nih.gov/35197681/){:target="_blank"}

 - Vegans had higher testosterone levels than vegetarians and meat-eaters, but this was offset by higher sex hormone binding globulin, and there were no differences between diet groups in free testosterone, androstanediol glucuronide or luteinizing hormone.
-[Source](https://pubmed.ncbi.nlm.nih.gov/10883675/){:target="_blank"}
+[Source: pubmed 10883675](https://pubmed.ncbi.nlm.nih.gov/10883675/){:target="_blank"}

+For women, the consumption of dairy products causes early puberty.
+The first menstrual bleeding happens at an earlier age than what is natural due to the intake of mammalian estrogen.

+- Conclusions: There is some evidence that greater milk intake is associated with an increased risk of early menarche, or a lower age at menarche.
+[Source:PMC3038976](https://pmc.ncbi.nlm.nih.gov/articles/PMC3038976/){:target="_blank"}

 <img src="{{site.baseurl}}/images/other/MilkHormones.png" width="500"/>
 <img src="{{site.baseurl}}/images/other/memes/v/40.png" width="500"/><br>